 When a crisis hits, the organization that prepared wins.
 The one that didn't is still looking for the spokesperson.

 Everything-PR covers crisis PR across every sector — from Fortune 500 corporate crises to startup missteps, from government communications failures to celebrity reputation management.
-Coverage spans strategy, real-time case analysis, playbook development, and the structural forces reshaping how crises are managed in the AI era.
+Coverage spans strategy, real-time case analysis, playbook development, and the structural forces reshaping how crises are managed in the answer-engine era.

 How Has the Crisis PR Landscape Changed?